• Skip to primary navigation

 • Roll one colored dough disk to ¼” thickness between two sheets of parchment or wax paper.

 • Cut out cookie circles.
-Place the cookie circles on the prepared baking sheet and place in refrigerator to firm while the other colors of dough are prepared.
+Place the cookie circles on a prepared baking sheet and place in refrigerator to firm while the other colors of dough are prepared.

 • Repeat with all four dough colors, rolling to ¼” thickness, cutting out circles, and placing the circles on the baking sheet in the refrigerator.